 Is Collaborative Divorce Right for You?

 Collaborative Divorce can be the difference between an emotionally traumatic divorce and a peaceful divorce in Tampa, Florida.
-At the Law Office of Patricia Palma, P.A., we help clients use the Collaborative Divorce method to end marriages amicably, so both parties can start their new lives on a positive note.
+At the Law Offices of Patricia Palma, P.A., we help clients use the Collaborative Divorce method to end marriages amicably, so both parties can start their new lives on a positive note.
 Is Collaborative Divorce right for you?
 When considering whether you would like to move forward with a Collaborative Divorce, review these points.

 Benefits of the Collaborative Process: